YIELDING TO BALKAN REALITY

 Serbs, for whom Kosovo is an ancestral homeland and the site of many important Serbian Orthodox churches and monasteries, insist that the area remain under Serbian sovereignty.
 Broader opposition to separating Kosovo from Serbia stems from concern about the potential precedent that would be set by redrawing boundaries along ethnic lines and the likely impact this move would have on the integrity of the borders of Macedonia, Montenegro, and Bosnia.

 Nevertheless, harsh realities on the ground make independence for Kosovo the only viable option.
 In the current state of limbo, relations between the Albanian majority, which is mostly Muslim, and the Serbian minority, which is mostly Orthodox Christian, have reached the boiling point.
-The Albanian leadership in Pristina, which governs Kosovo in an uneasy partnership with UN authorities, wants nothing
+The Albanian leadership in Pristina, which governs Kosovo in an uneasy partnership with UN authorities, wants nothing to do with Belgrade.
+Kosovo has already left Serbia's orbit.
+And throughout the area, walls of hostility divide ordinary Albanians and Serbs.
+In spirit as well as fact, multiethnic society

 - Full website and iPad access